 Because if he was on a watch list, he wouldn't have been able to buy a gun.

-Uh because uh be or at least the FBI would have been notified that he bought a gun.
+Or at least the FBI would have been notified that he bought a gun and certainly red-flagged if he bought a gun.

-DHS Customs and Border Protection officers watch entering and exiting of many individuals associated with known terrorist affiliations, and they look for patterns, and forcing a political scrubbing of records of Muslims greatly affected our ability to do that.
+Every day, DHS customs and border protection officers watch entering and exiting of many individuals associated with known terrorist affiliations and they look for patterns.

 And even worse, going forward, my colleagues and I were prohibited from entering pertinent information into the database.

-Well he said I was being forced to delete and scrub the records.
+Well, he said, I was being forced to delete and scrub the records.

-And I was well aware that as a result it was going to be vastly more difficult to connect the dots in the future, especially before an attack occurs.
+And I was well aware that as a result, it was going to be vastly more difficult to connect the dots in the future, especially before an attack occurs.

 Anyway, I think this is pretty scary.